 A typical evaluation begins with a detailed history of your injury and subsequent symptoms.
 A thorough oculomotor exam is performed using our infrared video goggles where we evaluate your eye movements and determine your response to these eye movements.
 Your cervical spine (neck) is also assessed for any changes in muscles or joints.
 Balance testing may be performed on the SMART Balance Master System or Bertec Balance System using appropriate assessments such as the Sensory Organization Test (SOT) or Balance Error Scoring Test.
 Other evidence-based tests may be utilized to assess your walking, coordination and vestibular system (inner ear).
 Any results from testing performed outside of our clinic can be used in conjunction with our findings to help determine the most effective treatment for you.

 Based on the results of your evaluation, your physical therapist will create an individualized treatment plan that best suits your recovery needs.
-Treatment often begins with educating our patients on how to better manage their symptoms and offering recommendations to slowly progress activities based on your tolerance.
+Treatment often begins with educating you on how to better manage your symptoms and offering recommendations to slowly progress activities based on your tolerance.
 Exercises will also be prescribed for performance, which may include eye and vestibular (inner ear) exercises, balance training and/or exertional training.